 In This Guide:

-What is USDOT Number, and Who Needs It
+What is USDOT Number?

+A DOT number, short for USDOT (U.S. Department of Transportation) number, is a unique identifier issued by the FMCSA.
+Through this number, the government can track a company’s safety record, perform inspections, and ensure compliance with federal regulations.
 USDOT numbers must be used by both commercial and private vehicles operating on public roads.
 The primary objective of the DOT number is to ensure that transport businesses operate safely and responsibly on the road.

+You need a USDOT number to legally transport vehicles.
+The purpose of the USDOT identification number is to quickly identify a motor carrier.
 The transport companies help authorities monitor safety performance, vehicle inspections, and accident reports through this unique motor carrier DOT number.

 Gathering this data helps in maintaining and keeping a check on safety standards in the industry.
 It protects both the company and its customers.
 Without this unique identification number, auto transport companies cannot haul loads.

 Essentially, the USDOT number is needed for any company that does business in the United States and wishes to access federal highways.
 Furthermore, advanced load boards will only allow carriers to book loads if all of their paperwork is up-to-date.
+For these reasons, a USDOT number is necessary to operate a car-hauling business.

 How to Look up a DOT?

+It is very simple.
+The USDOT number is located on the license plate of one’s vehicle but can also be found by visiting your local DMV office.
 You can also look it up online through the Federal Motor Carrier Safety Administration’s (FMCSA) website.
 Search for the company using the company name, MC number, or DOT number.

 If you run a business that requires a USDOT number, regularly checking your safety record is a good way to ensure compliance and address any potential issues.
+Consumers are advised to check a company’s DOT number before hiring a transport provider to ensure legitimacy and compliance.

-Protip: Before hiring an auto transport company, checking their DOT number is a smart idea.
+Pro tip: Before hiring an auto transport company, checking their DOT number is a smart idea.
 You can do this through the FMCSA website.
 All you have to do is enter the company’s USDOT number in the search field, and you’ll have access to the company’s safety records, operating authority, and any violations it might have.

 New applicants can register through the Unified Registration System if they still need a USDOT number.
 Since everything is digitized now, paper forms are no longer accepted for initial applications.
 However, if your registrations are already in process, you can check for updates.
+USDOT numbers for drivers wishing to have operational authority must pay $300 before submitting their application.
+Keep reading to know the process in detail.

 Who Needs a DOT Number?

+In the auto transport industry, businesses shipping cars across state borders must have a DOT number to ensure they abide by the safety and operational regulations set by the government.
 The DOT number is a safeguard that benefits both the company and the customers who trust them with their vehicles.
 Not every business needs a DOT number, but it is a legal requirement.

 A USDOT number is required for:

-• Commercial vehicles that transport passengers or cargo across state lines or are used to transport more than 8 passengers (including the driver) for compensation.
+- Commercial vehicles that transport passengers or cargo across state lines or are used to transport more than 8 passengers (including the driver) for compensation.

-• A vehicle designed or used to transport more than 15 passengers, including the driver, is not used to transport passengers for compensation.
+- A vehicle designed or used to transport more than 15 passengers, including the driver, is not used to transport passengers for compensation.

-• Vehicles transporting hazardous materials requiring a safety permit in intrastate commerce
+- Vehicles transporting hazardous materials requiring a safety permit in intrastate commerce

-• Has a gross vehicle weight rating or gross combination weight rating, gross vehicle weight or gross combination weight, over 4,536 kg, or vehicles weighing over 10,000 pounds.
+- Has a gross vehicle weight rating or gross combination weight rating, gross vehicle weight or gross combination weight, over 4,536 kg, or vehicles weighing over 10,000 pounds.

-• It is also required for vehicles involved in interstate commerce, trade, traffic, or transportation in the United States.
+- It is also required for vehicles involved in interstate commerce, trade, traffic, or transportation in the United States.

 How to Apply for a USDOT Number